 What inspired your first gift to NCLR, and is there anything in particular about NCLR that has motivated you to continue giving through the years?

-What are your hopes for LGBT people in the next few years?
+What are your hopes for LGBTQ people in the next few years?

 LIBERTY AND JUSTICE FOR ALL.